 Sampling: sample drum loops or drum elements that you couldn't isolate with traditional tools!
 MPC users / hip hop producers may use it to find new unused sampling material

-Production learning: discover how great song drum tracks are done
+Production learning: discover how great song drum tracks are crafted, by removing the other instruments

-- Mixing: raise or lower the volume of the drums in a mix
+- Mixing / mastering: raise or lower the volume of the drums in a mix